-- 14. Verify that the output current display of the power supply indicates that it is supplying 10 A to the load (which is only the cabling in this case). - 15.
-Set the target current to the master current limit value.
-Refer to section 3.10.2.4 on page 56 to determine the master current limit value.
+- 14. Verify that the power supply output current displays indicate that a total of approximately 10 A is being supplied to the load (which is only the cabling in this case). - 15.
+Set the target current to the Current Limit value.
+Refer to section 3.10.2.4 on page 56 to determine the Current Limit value.
 After the new target current value is entered, the Model 430 Programmer should ramp automatically to the new setting. - 16.
 When the new target current value is reached, the power supply current display (if provided) should also indicate the new value. - 17.
 Press the RAMP TO ZERO key to ramp the system to zero current. - 18.
 Perform remote control software checkout as required. - 19.
-Turn off the power supply. - 20.
+Turn off the power supplies. - 20.
 Reset the stability setting and ramp rate of the Model 430 Programmer to an appropriate value for the magnet to be operated.
 Then turn off the Model 430. - 21.
 Remove the short from the power supply leads and connect the leads to the magnet current leads of the magnet.